 The Centers for Medicare & Medicaid Services (CMS) approved Oregon’s Substance Use Disorder 1115 Demonstration waiver, effective April 8, 2021, through March 31, 2026.
 A central part of the waiver focuses on enhancing residential treatment services as a crucial component in the continuum of substance use addiction benefits.
-It accomplishes this by permitting Oregon to receive federal funding for Medicaid services for individuals with a substance use disorder in residential treatment facilities with more than 16 beds.
+It accomplishes this by permitting Oregon to receive federal funding for Medicaid services for individuals with a substance use disorder (SUD) in residential treatment facilities with more than 16 beds.

 This new federal funding, added to the resources provided in the Governor’s Budget for 2021-23, allows for greater investment in Oregon’s vision to prevent, identify, and treat people with substance use disorder and help them sustain long-term recovery.